-We seem to have a habit of befriending stray dogs on our travels.
+We seem to have a habit of befriending strays and having incredible dog encounters while traveling.
 Having grown up with dogs as pets, Mark is more of a dog lover than me, but I’m not immune to a cute pup with a wagging tail!
 Often we adopt a canine guide, and our visit to Ukraine’s Tunnel of Love was no exception.

 Our destination was a photogenic stretch of railway track a few kilometers out of the village of Klevan.
 Whilst stood at the train station pondering which direction to head in, this fellow wandered up to us, seeking a bit of attention.
 Mark being Mark, held his hand out and gave him a pat.
 That was it, they were firm friends and, when we headed off on our walk, we had a companion.

 Rusty (as we named him) led the way and ensured we didn’t get lost.
 He walked all the way with us and then waited patiently whilst we took photographs before walking back with us.
 When we got on the bus to leave, we only wish we could have taken him with us!